campus-crime-watch/campus-crime-watch.github.io/README.md

 * Adjust the `cron` of `feed.yml` to run on your preffered schedule.
 This [tool](https://crontab.guru/) creates a cron schedule.

 ## Building The Histogram
-The histogram uses d3.js to shows crime counts by year and by month.
+The histogram uses d3.js to shows crime counts by year and month.
 It relies on the fact that the `.geojson` data has date related inforamtion to help sort.

 How it works:
-* the `#my_dataviz` element in `index.html` puts a placeholder for the histogram and includes buttons (e.g. Per Year, Per Month) as options.
+* the `#my_dataviz` element in `index.html` creates a histogram placehodler and option buttons (e.g. Per Year, Per Month).
-* `histogram.js` builds the histogram on the client-side (it organizes crime data in realtime), depending on what view option is clicked.
+* `histogram.js` builds the histogram on the client-side (organizes crime data in realtime), depending on what option is clicked.
 Here's a rundown of what's going on:
   * lines 28-32 sets event listeners to the buttons so if an option is changed, it calles `updateOption()`
   * `updateOption()` gets the `.geojson` file of crime data and calls `buildHistogramData()`
   * `buildHistogramData()` creates an object for the histogram to display based on the view option.
-For example, if a user picks 'Per Year', then the `cateogry` is `year`, so `buildHistogramData()` creates an object that looks like:
+For example, if a user picks 'Per Year', then the `cateogry` is `year`, so `buildHistogramData()` creates an object like:
    ```
    histogram_data = {
      2019: 1369,